 The FGH1D program calculates the eigenvalues (energy levels) and eigenvectors (wavefunctions) for an arbitrary one-dimensional potential.
 The program can generate potentials of a few fixed forms: Morse, polynomial in x2 - for double wells, cos(nx) - for internal rotations.
 The program can read in potentials from a file or from the clipboard in the form of x,y pairs.
 It can interpolate these potentials with a spline fit.
-FGH1D solves the Shrödinger nist-equation variationally using the clever Fourier Grid Hamiltonian method as developed by G. G. Balint-Kurti and C. C. Martson (J. Chem.
+FGH1D solves the Shrödinger equation variationally using the clever Fourier Grid Hamiltonian method as developed by C. C. Marston and G. G. Balint-Kurti (J. Chem.
 Phys.
 91(6), 3571, 1989) (see also Balint-Kurti's home page).
 Basically it is similar to other discrete variable representation (DVR) methods except that it uses a basis set of delta functions rather than gaussians.
 This particular implementation requires an even number of grid points (basis functions).
 For most potentials the first n/3 eigenvalues are reasonable when n well-distributed grid points are used.
-The accuarcy increases with increasing number of grid points.
+The accuracy increases with increasing number of grid points.